codenotary/immudb/README.md

 - store public certificates in immudb
 - use immudb as an additional hash storage for digital objects checksums
 - store log streams (i. e. audit logs) tamperproof
+- store the last known positions of submarines
+- record the location where fish was found aboard fishing trawlers

 ### How to integrate immudb in your application